 Midway between the free-range and control-freak parent is the Limited-Range Parent (or Practical Parent).
 You know your child’s level of maturity, responsibility, and trustworthiness and can teach your child the age-appropriate safety tips on:

 • Child Safety - Kidnapping

 Then walk with your child to inspect the nearby area where you’ll allow them to go with their friends by themselves.
 Try to have your child’s friends’ parents accompany you to check out the area, set the boundaries, and lay down the rules for safe playing.
 Monitor their obedience and question them daily about their outing.
 Revisit the area occasionally to see if anything has changed.
-Grant them expanded freedom step-by-step as they grow older – and only after you’ve inspected that area with them (and again reviewed the safety tip pages listed above).
+Grant them expanded freedom step-by-step as they grow older – and only after you’ve inspected that new area with them (and again reviewed the safety tip pages listed above).

 To lessen your child’s squandering too much of their precious youth on aimless wandering, add the following programs to their schedules:

 The RadKids.org superbly covers child self defense (from bullies, molesters, kidnappers) as well as all-around child safety tips (for fires, traffic, etc.) for ages 5-12.
 The summer classes are 2 hours/day for 5 days, Monday through Friday – for a total of 10 hours altogether.
 The instruction level increases for each age group.
 And it’s a terrific bargain: pay the low fee once (which barely covers overhead costs) and your child can return again and again for free each summer at any RadKids location nationwide.